Tag: #ExploreSriLanka

 Today, Nelum Pokuna Theatre remains Sri Lanka’s leading cultural venue, attracting both renowned international artists and emerging local talent.
 It serves as a platform for traditional Sri Lankan performances, modern drama, and international collaborations.

-However, challenges such as high maintenance costs, accessibility for independent artists, and competition from digital entertainment have created hurdles in making the venue more widely used by the general public.
+However, challenges such as high maintenance costs make it difficult to use the venue more widely.
+Independent artists struggle with accessibility.
+Additionally, competition from digital entertainment has created further hurdles.
 Despite this, it continues to thrive as a beacon of creativity and cultural exchange.

 Travel Guide: How to Visit Nelum Pokuna Theatre